boostorg/hana/README.md

   benchmarks are driven by CMake files.
 Note that currently the benchmarks will only work with Clang because of the [gem used][Benchcc] to drive the compiler and gather the statistics.
+- The [cmake](cmake) directory contains additional CMake modules used by the build system.
 - The [doc](doc) directory contains configuration files needed to generate the documentation.
 Also, the [doc/gh-pages](doc/gh-pages) directory is a submodule tracking the `gh-pages` branch of the official repository at